bjackman/nas/README.md

 - [x] Configure Prometheus SMTP
 - [x] Add alerts, test e2e with email.
   - [x] for SMART data
+  - [x] Basic ZFS alert based on node-exporter
-  - [ ] for ZFS status
+  - [ ] More advanced ZFS alert - pool health.
+Maybe use [this](https://github.com/pdf/zfs_exporter).
-- [ ] Set up Caddy to redirect stuff to the various UI ports
+- [x] Set up Caddy to redirect stuff to the various UI ports
-  - [ ] Make all the UIs aware of their base URL
+  - [x] Make all the UIs aware of their base URL
-  - [ ] Ensure that alerts link to the Alertmanager UI correctly
+  - [x] Ensure that alerts link to the Alertmanager UI correctly
+  - [ ] Add a homepage with links to all the UIs
 - [ ] Add Samba
 - [ ] Check if snapshots are working and try to restore one
 - [ ] If I run out of memory on the Pi, port this to MicroK8s so I can scale it